Why, How, and What to Look for In a Therapist

 Consider Using Your EAP

-Another great resource is your Employee Assistance Program (EAP) or through your insurance company.
+Another great resource is your Employee Assistance Program (EAP) or your insurance company.
 Not all companies or health insurance covers mental health, but it’s worth the time to investigate to help offset the cost.
 While many therapists do not accept third-party reimbursement, there are those that still do.
 If this is an issue, your EAP or insurance company may have a list of providers for you.

 Do Some Research – Pick Up the Phone or Send an Email Inquiry

-Once you create a list of a few local to your area, do your own investigation.
+Once you create a list of a few local in your area, do your own investigation.
 Check out the therapist’s website or Facebook page.
 Look for testimonials.
 Can you get a good sense of the person they are and what they are committed to in working with their clients?

 In order not to waste your time (or money) see if the therapist is willing to have a 15-minute consultation.
 In the conversation, share what your presenting concerns are and if they have experience in addressing these kinds of issues.